DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   `(15,82,505,115)`, 2× Lanczos resize and light unsharp; preserved the exact bias and 45-weight array and removed the handwritten annotation/camera tile.

+Correction: replaced the composite's intercept crop with `(15,52,440,38)` to remove the remaining Jupyter menu bar; the coefficient crop and exact 45-weight array are unchanged.

 - `10-training-log-reg-03-soft-predictions.jpg` →
   `10-training-log-reg-03-soft-predictions-cropped.png` — deterministic crop
   `(15,190,300,100)`, 2× Lanczos resize and light unsharp; preserved the